A posh word for how the club is run. Not the most exciting subject but vitally important to ensure:

 - everyone is fencing in a safe environment

-- the hall is hired at a rate we can afford and meets our requirements
+- the hall is hired and coaches appointed at rates we can afford and meets our requirements

 - coaches are in place, deployed effectively and paid

 - competitions organised

 - ClubMark – Standards jointly defined by Sport England and British Fencing as to how the club is run and, in particular, how the welfare and protection of young people is managed.
 More on the Parents page

 - Blackheath Fencing Club Constitution 2017 – ‘The Rules’.
 It implements the SwordMark standards and sets out other rules for managing the club.
 Changes have to be agreed by the club in a General Meeting.
 The usual one is the Annual General Meeting which is held in February of each year.